What Are the 7 Wonders of the World? (with HD Images)

 Christ the Redeemer

 The totemic statue of Christ the Redeemer stands over Rio de Janeiro on the top of Mount Corcovado.
 At 30 meters tall, this monument is an iconic emblem of Brazil.
 This huge public artwork was designed by the Polish-French sculptor Paul Landowski in the 1920s and completed by Brazilian engineer Heitor da Silva Costa and French engineer Albert Caquot in 1931.
-Made from reinforced concrete clad in over 6 million soapstone tiles, Christ the Redeemer is the largest Art Deco sculpture in the world.
-Built just after the end of the First World War, the sculpture was an overpowering symbol of Christianity and hope when the world had been brought to its knees, so it is no surprise that this monument made the list of today’s seven wonders.
+Made from reinforced concrete clad in over six million soapstone tiles, the Christ the Redeemer statue is the largest Art Deco sculpture in the world.
+Built just after the end of the First World War, the sculpture was an overpowering symbol of Christianity and hope when the world had been brought to its knees.

 5. Machu Picchu, Peru